agamdeepsingh/psglobalAss-BE/README.md

 # psglobalAss-BE
 Assignment for Node Backend

-Server.ts is the entry file of this Assignment in which MongoDB, port on which project will run and routes configured configured.
+Server.ts is the entry file of this Assignment in which MongoDB, port on which project will run and routes configured.
 This project is made on node -version : 18.19.0 and npm version : 10.2.3

 step 1: clone this project in your system with command = 'git clone https://github.com/agamdeepsingh/psglobalAss-BE.git'